 As a dog owner, there are many steps you can take to ensure that your dog does not bite anyone.
 Not only is it the right thing to do, but it is also your obligation under state and local law.
 A good start is consulting a veterinarian on suitable dogs for your household.
 The following tips may be helpful as well.

-Barry D. Cohen, who heads the Personal Injury Department at Petro Cohen Petro Matarazzo and is one of the founding partners, is certified by the New Jersey Supreme Court as a Civil Trial Attorney (2001 to present), which is the highest specialty certification available to NJ civil trial attorneys.
-Along with fellow founding partner, Susan Petro, and team members, Richard W. Gaeckle and Michael Veneziani, the firm’s personal injury attorneys have successfully handled thousands of personal injury cases for clients throughout Southern New Jersey.
-Additionally, both Barry Cohen (12 years) and Richard Gaeckle (9 years) have been named to the NJ Super Lawyers® list in the practice area of personal injury.
-Richard Gaeckle also has a Superb rating on AVVO and an A/V rating with Martindale-Hubbell, both of which are the highest possible ratings by the respective organizations.
+Susan Petro, who heads the PI department and is also the Managing Partner of the firm, along with Richard W. Gaeckle and Michael Veneziani, have successfully handled thousands of personal injury cases for clients throughout Southern New Jersey.
+Additionally, Richard Gaeckle has been named to the NJ Super Lawyers® list nine years in the practice area of personal injury.
+Richard also has a Superb rating on AVVO and an AV rating with Martindale-Hubbell, both of which are the highest possible ratings by the respective organizations.

 In addition to dog bites, our attorneys have dealt with a variety of serious personal injury claims.
 Whether your injury resulted from a vehicular or bicycle accident, or a slip and fall accident, or a construction site accident, we can assist.
 We have also successfully handled many claims against public entities, traumatic brain injuries, maritime personal injury and boating accident cases, premises liability claims, pedestrian injuries, and many other types of personal injury cases.

-If you, a family member, or a friend have been injured by someone else’s dog, you need a consultation with the New Jersey personal injury lawyers at Petro Cohen Petro Matarazzo.
+If you, a family member, or a friend have been injured by someone else’s dog, you need a consultation with the New Jersey dog bite lawyers at Petro Cohen, P.C.

-Whether you are facing a dog bite injury or another type of serious personal injury, our team of qualified attorneys can assist you and have many clients who are willing to share their positive experiences through testimonials they have graciously provided.
+Whether you are facing a dog bite injury or another type of serious personal injury, our team of qualified New Jersey dog bite attorneys can assist you and have many clients who are willing to share their positive experiences through testimonials they have graciously provided.

 We have offices in Northfield, Cape May Court House, Cherry Hill, and Hamilton, NJ.
 You may contact any of our offices Monday through Friday from 8:30 AM until 5:30 PM to schedule a convenient appointment.
-In many cases when clients are unable to come to our offices, our attorneys will come to you to discuss your case, and there is never a fee for an initial consultation.
+In many cases when clients are unable to come to our offices, our New Jersey dog bite attorney will come to you to discuss your case, and there is never a fee for an initial consultation.